 You can quickly and easily find professionals in areas such as:

 - Software Development

 Not sure how much some with your qualifications should making in your area?
 You can look this up on LinkedIn’s Salary page.

 This takes you to SlideShare, where you can login or create a new account if you don’t already have one.

 Tucked at the bottom of the dropdown menu, below their paid solutions is the Create a Company Page option.

-Many things have changed with LinkedIn’s Advanced Search, so I will be creating a separate article in order to give you a complete look at the modified search and what that that will mean for you, especially if you have a free or Premium Business Plus account.
+Many things have changed with LinkedIn’s Advanced Search, so I will be creating a separate article in order to give you a complete look at the modified search and what that that will mean for you.

 New LinkedIn User Interface: Wrapping Up

 The new LinkedIn user interface certainly has a much cleaner design.
 With a few exceptions, it is far more intuitive and user friendly and more closely resembles the mobile experience.